the-couch/slater-theme/README.md

+## slater theme is deprected and now maintained in slater

 Note, the slater-theme is now bundled with Slater-CLI

 [slater](https://github.com/the-couch/slater)

-This theme is no longer maintainer here
+This theme is no longer maintained here

 -----------